 The Foundations Writing Evaluation (FWE) is a series of questions (and in some cases, tasks) to help determine which, if any, first-year composition course new students need to take.
 The questions that are shown depend on a student's admission status (freshman, transfer, non-degree-seeking, readmit).
 Once a student has completed the FWE, a score will be recorded in the UAccess Student account which indicates which course they will need to take in their first semester.
 If no course is needed, the score will indicate that the requirement is completed.

-Transfer students coming from Arizona community colleges who have taken the required writing courses there must complete the FWE in order to complete the Writing Placement portion of Next Steps Center.
+Transfer students coming from Arizona community colleges who have taken the required writing courses there must still complete the FWE in order to complete the Writing Placement portion of Next Steps Center.